 Top Holiday for Florists

-Rose Production Although California produces 60 percent of the roses that are sold in the U.S. every year, most of the roses sold in the first weeks of February for Valentine’s Day are imported from South America.
-The U.S. buys more than 1 billion roses each year from overseas — mainly imported from Columbia.
-Because American producers are unable to grow enough roses in time to meet the increase in demand, the U.S. is forced to import some of the roses it needs for Valentine’s Day sales.
+Although California produces 60 percent of the roses that are sold in the U.S. every year, most of the roses sold in the first weeks of February for Valentine’s Day are imported from South America.
+The U.S. buys more than 1 billion roses each year from overseas — mainly imported from Columbia, because American producers are unable to grow enough roses in time to meet the increase in demand for Valentine’s Day sales.
 Bad weather and shorter daylight hours during the winter season make it difficult to grow large crops of roses for retail distribution in February when the demand is high.

 Color of Roses